 PMax requires specific knowledge to run well: how to structure asset groups by product category, how to layer audience signals without over-constraining the algorithm, when brand exclusions are necessary to prevent cannibalizing organic traffic, and how to interpret the limited reporting Google provides to diagnose what is working.

 Most white label providers who launched before 2022 built their systems around Search and Display.
 Their PMax process is often an afterthought - they run it because Google pushes it, not because they have a documented approach to managing it well.
+We dug into where the automation actually helps and where it hides waste in our piece on the truth about Performance Max for e-commerce.

-4. ROAS Targets vs. Profit Targets
+4. ROAS Targets vs Profit Targets

 E-commerce clients care about margin, not revenue.
 A 4x ROAS on a product with a 20% margin is a loss-making campaign.
 A 2x ROAS on a product with a 60% margin is excellent business.

 Good e-commerce management requires understanding the client's margin structure and setting ROAS targets that reflect it - or moving to POAS (profit on ad spend) tracking entirely.
 White label partners built for lead gen think in terms of CPL and conversion volume.
 They do not naturally ask about margins or help clients calculate break-even ROAS.
 That gap leads to campaigns that hit targets on paper while quietly eroding the client's profitability.
+If you are still setting a single blanket number, read our explainer on what actually counts as a good ROAS for e-commerce.

 5. Reporting That Makes Sense for E-commerce Clients